koshamo/Fastmail/README.md

 I am developing on FreeBSD using OpenJDK.
 So please provide me with feedback for other platforms and compilers.

+Version 0.0.4 (HEAD)
+* context menu for mails with functionality, to reply, delete and move messages
+* externalized strings, preparation for internationalization

 Version 0.0.3
 * redesigned Mail and Folder integration to get a more flexible and straightforward design
 * Fastmail now can rename email folders